Article posted by

 From Historic Heroes; To Today

-In 2018, it was more evident than ever that women were rising to the top of the technology and IT ladder.
+It is more evident than ever that women were rising to the top of the technology and IT ladder.

 Marcela Sapone, Co-Founder and CEO of Hello Alfred, was voted the number 1 woman of the technology industry last year.
 Her business idea aimed to help young, busy professionals in the IT and technology industry get their lives in order, with the tech-savvy butler service priced for common folk.
 For $32 a week an ‘Alfred’ will organize your life, and manage on-demand services.
 It has now acquired a customer base that spends, on average, $5,000 a year per-person.
 So is there a market?
 The company's customer waiting list of over 30,000 indicates a big yes.

-Other woman rocketing to the top of the insider industry polls include Jen Fitzpatrick, the Vice President of engineering at Google, April Underwood, the Vice-President of Slack and Del Harvey, the Head of Safety over at Twitter.
+Other women rocketing to the top of the insider industry polls include Jen Fitzpatrick, the Vice President of engineering at Google, April Underwood, the Vice-President of Slack and Del Harvey, the Head of Safety over at Twitter.

 These are just a few of millions of examples of some extraordinary women who left their mark on the world through the power of technology, programming and mathematics.
 Proving that, even back in the 1960s, women were just as qualified as men to fill the same job positions; and thankfully, the numbers of females studying engineering, science, IT and technology at University have increased rapidly over the years.
 The problem is, there aren’t enough women applying for the jobs once they’ve achieved their degree.